solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 # `Cross product`
-**REMEMBER: A CROSS PRODUCT ONLY HAS USE IN 3-DIMENSION, AND GIVES YOU A NEW VECTOR.**
+**REMEMBER: A CROSS PRODUCT ONLY HAS USE IN 3-DIMENSIONS, AND ORDER MATTERS, AND GIVES YOU A NEW VECTOR.**

+List it again:
+- Only work for 3-Dimensions
+- Order matters
+- Gives a new vector